The Beasts Are on the Streets

 The Beasts Are on the Streets is a 1978 American made-for-television thriller film produced by Hanna-Barbera Productions (although known primarily as an animation studio, this was one of several live-action Hanna-Barbera productions), directed by Peter R. Hunt and starring Carol Lynley, Billy Green Bush and Philip Michael Thomas.
 It was filmed on location in Grand Prairie, Texas and Arlington, Texas and originally broadcast on NBC on May 18, 1978.

 Plot

-A careening tanker truck rips through the fence of a Texas wildlife preserve, unleashing an untamed force of wild animals on an unsuspecting community.
-This includes bison, zebras, camels, antelopes, ostriches, elephants, lions, rhinos, tigers, and bears.
+A tanker truck crashes through a fence of a wildlife preserve in Texas, releasing a verity of wild animals including bison, zebras, camels, antelopes, ostriches, elephants, lions, rhinos, tigers, and bears, into the surrounding community.

 Dr. Claire McCauley, a dedicated veterinarian, works with Kevin Johnson, the head ranger of the wildlife park, to manage the situation.
 They are joined by park rangers and local police officers as they desperately scramble to recapture the escaped animals.

 Meanwhile, two trigger-happy hunters, Jim Scudder and Al Loring, decide to go big-game hunting amid the community chaos.